Castles on the romantic road part 1: Füssen to Augsburg

 - Golden Hall at the Town hall.

 The golden Hall is located at the Town Hall of Augsburg.
 It’s pretty much the opposite of the Fuggerei.

-Next month, we’re going to take a look at castle Mindelburg in Germany.
+Next month, we’re taking a closer look at Dinkelsbühl, one of the highlights at the romantic road in Germany.

 Subscribe to the newsletter, so you won’t miss it, and as a bonus, you’ll get a weekly castle photo directly into your inbox.